-As this is a rapidly evolving situation, we will refresh this page with our most up-to-date information on the company’s response and ongoing efforts in communities and across the United States.
+As this is a rapidly evolving situation, we will refresh this page with our most up-to-date information on the company’s response and ongoing efforts in communities and across the U.S.

 What's happening in our stores?